divijghose/firedrake/Firedrake-meeting-2024-05-15.md

 Both seem to have performance regressions (CI going from 50mins to 1hr15mins :cry:)

 Oh, and we need Cython 3.0 changes to land before we can update the HEAD of our PETSc fork too!

+KS : figure out why this is slower.

+Wind back Cython to 0.29 and see?

+If it turns out that something is wrong with Cython, bisect Cython.

 ## JB: New PETSc changes
 I think most are in favour of dropping Chaco from the default build (and we already dropped ML).